-Multiple failures to effectively regulate and control the oil industry: The regulatory system in the Niger Delta is deeply flawed, and lacks independence.
-The oil companies are too involved in the regulatory system, and the main government agency the Department of Petroleum Resources is both ineffective and represents conflicting interests.
+Multiple Failures to Effectively Regulate and Control the Oil Industry system, and the main government agency the Department of Petroleum Resources is both ineffective and represents conflicting interests.
 Despite their commendations by numerous bodies, which includes the African Commission on Human and Peoples' Rights (African Commission), the Nigerian Government, Environmental Protection Agency Act (FEPA).